Abstand and ausbau languages: Change of roles over time

 There are several instances of languages and language pairs that have undergone role changes over time.
-Low German, for instance, was both an ausbau language and a roof of local dialects in the Netherlands and Germany and in parts of the Baltic states and their formerly German vicinity.
+Low German, for instance, was both an Ausbau language and a roof of local dialects in the Netherlands, Germany and parts of the Baltic states and their formerly German vicinity.
 With the end of the Hanseatic League, Low German lost its status as an official language to a large degree.
 Approximately at the same time, Dutch started to replace Low German as a roof of the Low German dialects in the Netherlands that form today's Dutch Low Saxon group, and most Central German dialects went under the "roof" of the evolving High German.
 Low German ceased to be spoken on the eastern rim of the Baltic Sea.
 Today, its dialects surviving in northern Germany have come under the roof of Standard German.
 Local Low German dialects spoken in the Netherlands have come under the roof of Dutch.
 This happened despite the effect of notable migration streams in both directions between the Western (Dutch) and Eastern (Prussian, now mainly Polish and Russian) areas of the region of the Low German languages, motivated by both religious intolerance and labour need.
 In several spots along the Dutch–German border, identical dialects are spoken on both sides, but are deemed to belong to different roofing according to which side of the border they are on.